-What Is A Bank Run
+What Is A Bank Run?

-No, it’s no the newest trendy half-marathon.
+No, it’s not the newest trendy half-marathon.

-A bank run is the term used to describe a situation where a high amount of clients withdraw their money from a specific bank based on their fear of the banks solvency.
+A bank run is the term used to describe a situation where a high amount of clients withdraw their money from a specific bank based on their fear of the bank’s solvency.

 What is Solvency?